- The machine refuses to accept a character's money.

 - The "Prom Night Special" episode of Celebrity Deathmatch has Johnny Gomez announce that there will be two hours detention after the evenings matches for anyone caught tipping over vending machines in the arena lounge, with a cutaway to two teenagers doing exactly that, with one getting crushed to death for his troubles

-- One episode of Biker Mice from Mars has Greasepit ending up in a fight with a vending machine; the machine keeps firing it's goods at him, and he returns fire with a machinegun.
+- Biker Mice from Mars: in the episode "Vicious Cycles", Greasepit ends up in a fight with a vending machine; the machine keeps firing it's goods at him, and he returns fire with a machine gun.
+Carbuncle and Limburger watch the whole thing from a distance, to which Limburger casually remarks that his money is on the vending machine.

-- In Regular Show, Gene, who is an actual vending machine and manager of a rival park, wreak havoc on the park the main characters work at.
+- In Regular Show, Gene, who is an actual vending machine and manager of a rival park, wreaks havoc on the park of the main characters in a prank war.

 - There is an episode of Sealab 2021 in which Murphy gets stuck under a vending machine for a long time.
 Over the course of the episode, the machine spits out soda cans that hit him in the face, knocking his teeth out in the process.